lagunaaimee/liri-node-app/README.md

 command: node liri.js do-what-it-says

-    *It runs spotify-this-song for "I Want it That Way," as follows the text in random.txt.
+    *It runs spotify-this-song for multiple songs, and movie-this for multiple movies as it follows the text in random.txt.

-Liri also keep log of the output in log.txt.
+Liri also keeps log of the output in log.txt.